cloudposse/atmos/website/docs/integrations/github-actions/atmos-terraform-plan.md

 ```

-Assign this table ARN to the `terraform-plan-table` input.
+Pass the ARN of this table as the input to the `terraform-plan-table` of the `cloudposse/github-action-atmos-terraform-plan` GitHub Action.

 #### IAM Access Roles